socialstuff-org/socialstuff/service-list.md

 An online contact book for secure storing of contact data.

 ## Notes
-An online not taking applicattion.
+An online note taking applicattion.

 ## Calendar
 An online calendar for appointment planning.

 ## Talk
-An online application to make calls to otther users.
+An online application to make calls to other users.